General program information

 Are savings guaranteed?

-No. The program price is guaranteed to be lower than Eversource only until the end of the current Eversource rate term.
+No. The program price is guaranteed to be lower than Eversource’s Basic Service price only until the end of the current Eversource rate term.
 Eversource Basic Service prices fluctuate.
-The current Eversource Basic Service rate is 10.759 ¢/kWh, and the Eversource rate will next change on January 1, 2018, for residential and small business accounts.
-The program goal is to deliver savings when compared with the average of Eversource’s changing prices over the 18 month contract period.
-Please note that savings will impact only the Supplier Services portion of your Eversource electric bill.
+The program goal is to deliver savings when compared with the average of Eversource’s changing prices over the contract period.
+Please note that savings will impact only the supply portion of your Eversource electricity bill.
 Eversource’s delivery charges will not be affected by this program.

 What will change on my bill with this program?